 The Committee for Medicinal Products for Veterinary Use (CVMP) agreed that the benefits of Stronghold exceed the risks for the treatment and prevention of parasitic infestations in cats and dogs.
 The Committee recommended that Stronghold be given a marketing authorisation.
-The benefit-risk balance may be found in module 6 of this EPAR.
+The benefit-risk balance may be found in the scientific discussion module of this EPAR.

 - Other information about Stronghold

-The European Commission granted a marketing authorisation valid throughout the European Union for Stronghold to Pfizer Ltd. on 25 November 1999.
-The marketing authorisation was renewed on 25 November 2004.
+The European Commission granted a marketing authorisation valid throughout the European Union for Stronghold on 25 November 1999.
 Information on the prescription status of this product may be found on the label / outer package.